 Professor Lesley Hughes (Councillor) is an ecologist in the Department of Biological Sciences at Macquarie University and an expert on the impacts of climate change on species and ecosystems.
-Professor Will Steffen (Councillor) is a world-renowned climate science expert and researcher at the Australian National University, Canberra.
+Professor Will Steffen (Councillor)is a world-renowned climate science expert and a researcher at the Australian National University, Canberra.
+Professor Veena Sahajwalla (Councillor) is an Associate Dean (Strategic Industry Relations), Faculty of Science, and Director, Centre for Sustainable Material Research and Technology, at the University of New South Wales.
+Andrew Stock (Councillor) is a senior energy advisor and an experienced executive in the oil and gas, renewables and petrochemical industries in Australia and oversea.
 STAFF Amanda McKenzie (CEO) was Senior Communications Advisor at the Climate Commission.
-Previously she founded the Australian Youth Climate Coalition.
-She has worked as an Environmental advisor at PwC, Chairs the Centre for Australian Progress, was 2009 Young Environmentalist of the Year and was recently named as one of Westpac's 100 Women of Influence.
-Katrina Porteus - Chief Operating Officer Claire Snyder - Head of Community Martin Rice - Research Manager Emma Jukic - Community Officer Cassie Bremner - Executive Assistant Alix Pearce - Research Officer AUDITOR Thomas Davis & Co, Chartered Accountants Appreciation Without your support, we wouldn't have made it this far, so from the whole team at the Climate Council, a sincere thank you and we hope that you will continue to support us into the future.
-FOUNDING FRIENDS Our biggest thanks goes to our incredible Founding Friends who have made all of this possible.
-MAJOR DONORS AND FUNDRAISERS Purves Environmental Fund, City of Sydney, Theresa Sark & Sark Studios, Performance Space VOLUNTEERS & SUPPORTERS Baker & McKenzie, Bleyer Lawyers, Centre for Australian Progress, CQR Consulting, Essential Media Communications, Organis Republic Bakery, AltusQ, Squareweave, Motion Picture Company, Agency, 2B, Know Studios, Lewin Advisory, CTAS Finance & Tax, Sophie Trevitt, Katherine Tu, Katherine Hall, Garbielle Kuiper, Domenic Bartolo, David Lloyd, Adrian Daniel, Daniel Raby, Eden Ottignon, Hannah Cifuentès, Ilse O'Reilly, Lily Barnett, Lydia Smithers, Natalie Long, Natasha Homsey, Zak Baillie, Brigitte Russell.
-CONTRIBUTORS & REVIEWERS Dr Sarah Perkins-UNSW, Petra Stock, Professor Mark Diesendorf-UNSW, Paul Harris-Fulcrum Capital, Giles Parkinson-Renew Economy, Dr. Hugh Sadler-Pit & Sherry, Dr Lisa Alexander-UNSW, Professor Helen Berry-University of Canberra, Professor David Karoly-University of Melbourne, Professor Tord Kjellstrom-Health and Environment International Trust, Dr Sophie Lewis-University of Melbourne, Professor David Bowman-University of Tasmania, Professor Ross Bradstock-University of Wollongong, Mr Ron Collins, Dr Ryan Crompton-Macquarie University, Mrs Jill Dumsday, Mr David Harper, Dr Fay Johnston, Associate Professor Michelle Leishman-Macquarie University, Dr Peter Smith.
-ANNUAL REPORT CLIMATECOUNCIL.ORG.AU Page 23 C
+Previously, she founded the Australian Youth Climate Coalition, which has over 100,000 members.
+She has worked as an Environmental Advisor at PwC, Chairs the Centre for Australian Progress and was awarded the 2009 Young Environmentalist of the Year.
+Katrina Porteus - Chief Operation Officer Claire Snyder - Head of Communtiy Martin Rice - Research Manager Emma Jukic - Community Officer Cassie Bremner - Operations & Executive Assistant Alix Pearce - Research Officer AUDITOR Thomas Davis & Co.
+Chartered Accountants.

+Appreciation Without your support, we wouldn't have made it this far, so from the whole team at the Climate Council, a sincere thank you and we hope that you will continue to support us into the future.
+We would like to thank our members, volunteers, supporters, suppliers, those who have donated their time, those who have shared our information and most of all our Founding Friends who have made all of this possible.
+MAJOR DONORS AND FUNDRAISERS Purves Environmental Fund, City of Sydney Theresa Sark & Sark Studios, Performance Space.
+VOLUNTEERS & SUPPORTERS Baker & McKenzie, Bleyer Lawyers, Centre for Australian Progress, CQR Consulting, Essential Media Communications, Organic Republic Bakery, Squareweave, Motion Picture Company, Agency, 2B, Know Studios, Lewin Advisory, CTAS Finance and Tax, Sophie Trevitt, Katherine Tu, Katherine Hall, Gabrielle Kuiper, Domenic Bartolo, David Lloyd, Adrian Daniel, Daniel Raby, Eden Ottignon, Hannah Cifuentès, Ilse O'Reilly, Lily Barnett, Lydia Smithers, Natalie Long, Natasha Homsy, Zak Baillie, Brigitte Russel.
+CONTRIBUTORS & REVIEWERS Dr Sarah Perkins-UNSW, Petra Stock Professor Mark Diesendorf-UNSW, Paul Harris-Fulcrum Capital, Giles Parkinson-Renew Economy, Dr. Hugh Sadler-Pit & Sherry, Dr Lisa Alexander-UNSW, Professor Helen Berry-University of Canberra, Professor David Karoly-University of Melbourne, Professor Tord Kjellstrom-Health and Environment International Trust, Dr Sophie Lewis-University of Melbourne, Professor David Bowman-University of Tasmania, Professor Ross Bradstock-University of Wollongong Mr Ron Collins, Dr Ryan Crompton-Macquarie University, Mrs Jill Dumsday Mr David Harper, Dr Fay Johnston Associate Professor Michelle Leishman-Macquarie University, Dr Peter Smith.